Vronska-Anhelina/Email-sent-by-month/README.md

 # Email-sent-by-month

-Script for analyzing the number of emails sent by month
+Script for analyzing the percentage of emails sent by each account per month and determining the first and last sending date.

+## Technologies
+SQL, Google BigQuery, Window Functions, CTE